 Yothers et al. (2022) conducted a patient-specific meta-analysis of 12-gene colon cancer recurrence score validation studies for recurrence risk assessment after surgery with or without fluorouracil (5FU) and oxaliplatin.
 Three validation studies of the 12-gene colon recurrence score assay were used with pre-specified patient-specific meta-analysis (PSMA) methods to integrate the 12-gene Oncotype DX Colon Recurrence Score result (RS) with the clinical and pathology risk factors stage, T-stage, mis-match repair (MMR) status, and number of nodes examined to calculate individualized recurrence risk estimates.
 Baseline risk estimation used the most recent studies, so the risk estimates reflect current medical practice.
 The effect of 5FU was estimated with a meta-analysis of two studies.
-The effect of oxaliplatin was estimated using one of the RS assay validation studies, in which patients were randomized to 5FU with or without oxaliplatin.
+The effect of oxaliplatin was estimated using one of the RS assay validation studies, in which participants were randomized to 5FU with or without oxaliplatin.
 The RS result and each of the clinical-pathologic factors provided independent prognostic information for recurrence.
-Among stage II, T3, MMR-proficient patients with \geq 12 nodes examined (the most common scenario), patients with RS \leq 30 (approximately 48%) have estimated 5-year recurrence risk \leq 10% with surgery alone.
-Among stage IIIA/B, T3, MMR-deficient patients with \geq 12 nodes examined, patients with RS \leq 19 (approximately 14%) have an estimated 5year recurrence risk ≤ 10% with surgery alone.
-Among stage IIIA/B, T3, MMR-proficient patients with ≥ 12 nodes examined, those with RS \leq 14 (approximately 6%) have estimated 5-year recurrence risk \leq 10% with 5FU alone.
+Among stage II, T3, MMR-proficient participants with ≥ 12 nodes examined (the most common scenario), those with RS ≤ 30 (approximately 48%) had estimated five-year recurrence risk ≤ 10% with surgery alone.
+Among stage IIIA/B, T3, MMR-deficient participants with ≥ 12 nodes examined, those with RS ≤ 19 (approximately 14%) had an estimated five-year recurrence risk ≤ 10% with surgery alone.
+Among stage IIIA/B, T3, MMR-proficient participants with ≥ 12 nodes examined, those with RS ≤ 14 (approximately 6%) had estimated five-year recurrence risk ≤ 10% with 5FU alone.
 The authors concluded that the PSMA integrates the 12-gene colon RS result with clinical and pathology factors to provide individualized recurrence risk estimates that reflect current medical practice.
-The risk estimates are in a range that may help inform treatment decisions for a substantial number of stage II and stage III patients.
+The risk estimates are in a range that may help inform treatment decisions for a substantial number of individuals with stage II and stage III cancer.
 Limitations include that the estimated effect of 5FU is from a meta-analysis of a randomized study and a non-randomized treatment comparison with covariate adjustment to reduce bias.
-The SUNRISE study was a retrospective analysis that selected patients who had not received adjuvant chemotherapy after resection for stage II or III colon cancer and this may have led to selection of patients whom clinicians had considered to be at lower risk of recurrence.
-Also, the PSMA risk assessment used a baseline risk assessment from the last two enrolling studies (NSABP C-07, enrolling from 2000-2002, and SUNRISE, enrolling from 2000-2005).
-If further improvements in patient outcomes have occurred since this time, they are not reflected in the present recurrence risk estimates.
+The SUNRISE study was a retrospective analysis that selected participants who had not received adjuvant chemotherapy after resection for stage II or III colon cancer and this may have led to selection of participants whom clinicians had considered to be at lower risk of recurrence.
+Also, the PSMA risk assessment used a baseline risk assessment from the last two enrolling studies (NSABP C-07, enrolling from 2000-2002 and SUNRISE, enrolling from 2000-2005).
+If further improvements in clinical outcomes have occurred since this time, they are not reflected in the present recurrence risk estimates.
 Finally, the RS result is not predictive, that is, it is not associated with the relative treatment effect of chemotherapy with 5FU or oxaliplatin.
 Further research with randomized controlled trials is needed to validate these findings.